The following 7on7 mens & womens flag football rules are FFWCT approved and what most collegiate intramural organizations run with.

 RULE 1 – GAME, FIELD, PLAYERS, AND EQUIPMENT

-The game consists of four ten (10) minute quarters.
+The game consists of two twenty (20) minute halves.
 THE CLOCK WILL NOT STOP FOR DEAD BALLS UNTIL THE LAST 2 MINUTES OF THE GAME.
 The clock will stop on all time-outs and injuries.

 Each team will be allowed 2 time-outs per game.
 Time-outs will be 30 seconds in length.

 Teams must report to the playing site at least 20 minutes prior to game time.
 GAME TIME IS FORFEIT TIME.